sankalpjain99/MovieLens-MapReduce-Analysis/README.md

 ## Task Performed
 ### Task1
 Finding and sorting users on the basis of the no of movies they rated.

+In this task, from the given dataset we’ll find a distribution for the number of movies rated by a user - that is, the number of users who have rated 1 movie, 2 movies, 3 movies etc. This will give us an analysis that how many persons who rated the movie and based on the number of ratings he/she can estimate the content in the movie.

 File used: ratings.dat used